petzval/btferret/UPDATE.md

 device, connects and sends "Hello" then waits for a reply which can be sent from a PC running a serial terminal connected to the HM10.

+### Version 22

+1. A Pico 2W can be programmed as a Bluetooth dongle for a Windows PC.
+Documentation in windows/README.